-Of particular note are associated critical minerals, namely cobalt and molybdenum.
-Based on Havilah's metallurgical studies of the Kalkaroo deposit, both of these critical minerals may be potentially recoverable: molybdenum from molybdenite and cobalt in cobaltian pyrite.
+The associated critical minerals, namely cobalt and REE, plus the uranium mineralisation reach potentially economic concentrations in some drillholes.
+Based on Havilah's metallurgical studies of the Kalkaroo deposit, the cobalt may be potentially recoverable from pyrite.
 Clean pyrite concentrates from Kalkaroo contain 0.29-0.34% cobalt, which is potentially a valuable cobalt and sulphur feedstock (refer to ASX announcement of 9 May 2019).
+The minerals hosting the REE and uranium mineralisation and their recoverability are unknown at this early stage of exploration.